ExploringArtInt/e210/docs/vision.md

   - Step validation
     - Required Checkbox, Radiobutton, Text, or Password
   - Cancel

+ - Entity Input
+    - FSM
+      - inactive untouched or valid - gray
+      - active untouched invalid - black
+      - active valid - green
+      - inactive invalid or active touched invalid - red and error message

+    - Input types
+      - Checkbox
+      - Radiobutton
+      - Text
+    - An Input Text Field has zero, one or many Constraints

+    - move button activate from app to gui
+      - add when Input Text active, remove when inactive
+      - figure out how to activate hidden buttons
+      - add scope of parentElement to activateButton

+    - Error Indicator

+    - Intent Entity Constraint
+      - a GUI Input Text field has a set of Constraints
+      - A Constraint can be
+        - Front-end (field level)
+        - Back-end (step-level)
+          - to be build later
+        - Design enough in front-end to support
+      - In addition to gui (HTML/DOM devices), constrains can be used to support a wide number of device channels (mobile, SMS, chat, 3D-UX)

+    - Validate Constraint
+      - on key
+      - on field exit
+      - on Step exit

+    - Constraint
+      - Types:
+        - Pattern Constraints (Regex): Ensuring the entity matches a specific regular expression pattern, such as a phone number format.
+          - Exact match
+          - Case insensitive - change case to lowercase
+          - Whitespace insensitive - remove whitespace
+          - Common abbreviation replacement (" Dr. " for Drive or Doctor, depending on context)
+        - Type Constraints (Regex): Ensuring the entity is of a specific type, such as an integer, a string, a date, etc.
+        - Format Constraints (Regex): "YYYY-MM-DD" or an email address in the format "user@example.com".
+        - Range Constraints (Regex): Ensuring numerical entities fall within a specific range/
+        - Value Constraints (value): Ensuring the entity matches
+          - Set of values, such as days of the week ("Monday", "Tuesday", etc.)
+          - Known value stored in a SOR

+    Dependency Constraints: Ensuring the entity is valid in the context of other entities, such as a return date that must be after the departure date in a travel booking.

+      - a front-end constraint has validation rule
+      - pass array into createInputText
+      - refactor into rules
+        - pattern regex
+        - required  (possible to do in regex?)
+        - minLength (possible to do in regex?)
+        - maxLength (possible to do in regex?)
+      - constraints have
+        - pattern
+        - error message
+        - optional help content displayed in modal
+    - Default value
+    - Mask
+      - all
+      - up to last 4
+      - 2nd and up to character (e.g. "@")
+    - Unmask Checkbox
+      - Checkbox
+      - Eye open and closed
+        - build to use anywhere in card
+      - Toggle switch
+        - build to use anywhere in card

+  - Input Password
+    - toggle visible

   - Card Modal
     - Help message, click out to continue